 Records shall be placed a minimum of three inches from the floor on sturdy, well-supporting shelving units, file cabinets, or wooden pallets.
 Unbound inactive records shall be stored in file cabinets or in closed containers placed on shelves or pallets.
 Records shall not be placed in areas subject to flooding or excessive moisture, in areas with exposed water or steam pipes subject to leaking, or in areas that are adjacent to furnaces or boilers unless separated by a four-hour fire wall.

-The storage area shall not be located in any area where the risk of natural and man-made disasters pose a significant threat to the facility and its contents.
+The storage area shall not be located in any area where the risks of natural and man-made disasters pose a significant threat to the facility and its contents.
 It shall be located sufficiently separate from external hazards to ensure a high degree of safety from such occurrences as fire and flood.
 It shall be located within the coverage area of a fire station and near a regularly patrolled police route.
 It shall be secured at all times, and, in the case of an off-site storage facility, if it is not normally open to the public, access shall be restricted to authorized persons.
 It shall have an operational fire detection mechanism.
 If an off-site, unstaffed facility, the fire detection mechanism shall have an external audible alarm.
 It shall contain an adequate supply (one or more) of well-distributed portable fire extinguishers with a minimum classification of IIA:10B:C suitable for extinguishing fires in all record materials stored.

 Shelf space will be used most efficiently and handling will be safer and easier if standard cardboard records center cartons with a capacity of one cubic foot are used.
 These are the cartons from which all measurements regarding the use of space are derived, and they are recommended above all others.
 Transfer file boxes and other containers can be expensive and excessively heavy.
 Often, they are not designed to hold much weight or to be stacked without collapsing or compressing.